International Cultic Studies Association: History

+It functioned as the "academic arm" of the anti-cult movement.
+They promoted the idea of satanic groups connected to "satanic ritual abuse" as part of the Satanic panic.
+They had a "Task Force on Satanism", and sold a "Satanism information packet" that checked for a "ritual abuse behavioral checklist" and included miscellaneous news clips on allegedly satanic crimes.
+Their periodicals also ran articles on the topic, and editors of their periodicals expressed a belief in ritual abuse.
+Believers in Satanic ritual abuse referred to the AFF to help survivors of the alleged practice.
+At this time they were also connected to the False Memory Syndrome Foundation.

+In 1999, its executive director was Michael Langone.
+It also developed links with Christian counter-cult movements such as the Christian Research Institute.
+In December 2004, it changed its named from American Family Foundation to International Cultic Studies Association.
+They had the "Center of Destructive Cultism" as an arm of the main organization.
+Different cult monitoring organizations coordinate through the ICSA.

 Publications

 Print magazines

 In 1984, the American Family Foundation's early print magazine, The Advisor, was replaced by the Cult Observer and the Cultic Studies Journal.
+The editor of the Cultic Studies Journal was for a time Michael Langone.

 Cultic Studies Review

 In 2001, publication of the Cultic Studies Journal ceased, and the AFF began publishing the Cultic Studies Review as an online journal with triennial print editions.
 In 2005, the final AFF published edition of Cultic Studies Review was released.
 Subsequent editions were published by the International Cultic Studies Association until 2010.

 International Journal of Cultic Studies

-In 2010, the first print and online editions of the International Journal of Cultic Studies (IJCS) were published online, as a self-described "refereed annual journal that publishes scholarly research on cultic phenomena across a range of disciplines and professions".
+In 2010, the first print and online editions of the International Journal of Cultic Studies were published online, as a self-described "refereed annual journal that publishes scholarly research on cultic phenomena across a range of disciplines and professions".

-Former Australian MP Stephen Mutch has served on the journal's editorial board.

 Reception

-Connections with post-communist governments
+Scholars George D. Chryssides and Benjamin E. Zeller wrote that while material from its earlier journals and material under the AFF had been sometimes criticized, its material from the International Journal of Cultic Studies was better regarded and included contributions from well-known academics.

 Bryan Edelman and James T. Richardson state that China has borrowed heavily from Western anti-cult movements, such as ICSA, to bolster their view of non-mainstream religious groups, and so the support campaigns of oppression against them.
 In a previous article Richardson and Marat S. Shterin said that Western anti-cult organizations, including the CSA, had been a source of anti-cult material in Russia.